-The Archaeological Museum of Brauron is located in the south-eastern region of Attica at the Markopoulo area and was built in the late 1960s in order to host a variety of findings that derived from the excavations conducted in the nearby Sanctuary of Artemis in Brauron as well as the wider area of Mesogeia.
+The Archaeological Museum of Brauron in Athens: The Archaeological Museum of Brauron is located in the southeastern region of Attica.
+It was built in 1962 in order to host a variety of findings that were unearthed after the excavations conducted in the nearby Sanctuary of Artemis in Brauron as well as the wider area of Mesogia.

-The museum was refurbished in 2009 and there was a rearrangement of the exhibits, while it is open to the public during all week (except Mondays) from 08:30 to 15:00.
+The museum was refurbished in 2009 and a rearrangement of the exhibits took place.